Why Doesn’t God Simply Forgive Everyone?

 The Islamic middle path

-The Quran describes God as Arham al-Rahimin — the Most Merciful of those who show mercy.
-It also describes Him as Shadid al-‘Iqab — severe in punishment.
-These are not contradictions.
-They are descriptions of a God who takes both mercy and justice seriously.
-A judge who acquits every defendant regardless of evidence is not merciful.
-He is negligent.
-A judge who convicts every defendant regardless of circumstances is not just.
-He is cruel.
-The Islamic God is neither negligent nor cruel.
-He is the God who weighs every deed, every intention, every circumstance — and whose final judgment combines perfect knowledge with perfect mercy.
+The Quran describes God as arḥam al-rāḥimīn (the Most Merciful of those who show mercy).
+The same Quran describes Him as shadīd al-ʿiqāb (severe in punishment).
+The two are descriptions of a God who takes both mercy and justice seriously.
+A judge who acquits every defendant regardless of evidence is negligent, not merciful.
+A judge who convicts every defendant regardless of circumstances is cruel, not just.
+The Islamic God is the God who weighs every deed, every intention, every circumstance, and whose final judgement combines perfect knowledge with perfect mercy.

 The deepest Islamic answer to the universalist question may be this: you do not know the full scope of God’s mercy.
 You know it is vast.
 You know it encompasses all things.
 You know that He forgives whom He wills.
-What you do not know is exactly where the lines are drawn — and that uncertainty is not a defect.
-It is the engine of moral seriousness.
+What you do not know is exactly where the lines are drawn, and that uncertainty functions as the engine of moral seriousness.
 A person who is certain of salvation has no reason to strive.
 A person who is certain of damnation has no reason to hope.
-The Islamic position — where both hope and striving are rational because neither the best nor the worst outcome is guaranteed — is the position that sustains genuine moral life.
+The Islamic position keeps the human being between hope and striving, exactly where moral life is most alive.

-The honest inquirer will notice that this position — choices matter, mercy is vast, judgment is God’s alone — sustains both moral urgency and genuine hope.
-It refuses to guarantee a comfortable outcome.
-It also refuses to pronounce a despairing one.
-That tension is not a flaw in the Islamic system.
-It is the system working as designed — keeping the human being between hope and striving, exactly where moral life is most alive.
+The honest inquirer will notice that this position (choices matter, mercy is vast, judgement is God’s alone) sustains both moral urgency and genuine hope.
+The system refuses to guarantee a comfortable outcome.
+The system refuses to pronounce a despairing one.
+The tension is the system working as designed.